MYSKILLS – Identifying Professional Competencies (BKE)

 The skills tests were first translated from German into five languages and later into another six languages so now the test is available in 12 languages.

 Psychometric Quality Assurance

-The test construction process is scientifically supported by DIPF in order to ensure the appropriate quality of test procedures regarding various psychometric quality criteria.
-This quality assurance takes place on the basis of item response theory (IRT) models.
-The main objective is the model fit of the test scales and items.
-They are used for the revision of the test procedures and allow for an overall assessment of quality of the developed scales regarding their applicability in practice.
+The test construction process was scientifically supported by DIPF in order to ensure the appropriate quality of test procedures regarding various psychometric quality criteria.
+This quality assurance took place on the basis of item response theory (IRT) models.
+The main objective was the model fit of the test scales and items.
+They were used for the revision of the test procedures and allowed for an overall assessment of quality of the developed scales regarding their applicability in practice.

 The Centre for Technology Based Assessment (TBA Centre) is responsible for technically running MYSKILLS tests as software-as-a-service (SaaS).
 To be precise, TBA has computerised all the tasks and translated them, is in charge of online delivery of the tests and holds responsible for hosting and support.
 Moreover, the TBA team also offers content support, particularly psychometric counselling and process development.
 For the decentralised use by different educational institutions and in an international context, the MYSKILLS team at the TBA Centre coordinates a continual software development.
 First results from the educational institutions are promising – the institutions are running MYSKILLS tests in a customised fashion with incremental frequency.

 - since 2023: Arbeitsamt der Deutschsprachigen Gemeinschaft Belgiens